metaplex-foundation/aura-proxy/README.md

 When an endpoint has `handleWebSocket: true`, it will be used for WebSocket connections:

-- This flag identifies endpoints that can handle WebSocket protocol (you still need to provide the URL starting with `https://`)
+- This flag identifies endpoints that can handle WebSocket protocol
+- The URL should be provided as standard HTTP/HTTPS URL (e.g., `https://example.com`)
+- The proxy will automatically convert HTTP URLs to WebSocket URLs (ws/wss) when making WebSocket connections
 - You should only set this on endpoints that support the WebSocket protocol
 - You can have multiple WebSocket endpoints for load balancing and failover
-- The router will distribute WebSocket connections based on endpoint weights
+- The router will distribute WebSocket connections based on endpoint weights (if specified)

 ### Example Scenarios